 How does it all work?

 If you think a Pseudomyxoma Buddy could help, start by sending us and email.
 Our Buddy Facilitator will get in touch to find out more about you, match you up to a Buddy and arrange your first contact.
 Just remember that Pseudomyxoma Buddies aren’t health professionals — they’re there to share information and insight from their perspective.
 For specific medical questions, always speak to your doctor.

-Buddies are all survivors or carers who volunteer our time to help others.
+As Pseudomyxoma Buddies, we are all survivors or carers who volunteer our time to help others.
 Any information shared is from our perspective – we are not health care professionals.
 We are all individuals, everyone is different.
 We recommend that you take advice from your doctors for specific information.